Secretariat to the All-Party Parliamentary Group for Future Generations

 We previously included the APPG as one of our recommended charities based on Founders Pledge’s evaluation highlighting its cost-effectiveness.
 Founders Pledge found that the APPG has demonstrated a concrete preliminary impact on UK policymaking and has a clear plan for future growth.

-We’ve since updated our recommendations to reflect only organisations recommended by evaluators we’ve looked into as part of our 2023 evaluator investigations; while we expect to soon look into Founders Pledge as part of this more in-depth evaluator research, we haven’t yet.
-As such, we don't currently include the APPG as one of our recommended programs but you can still donate to it via our donation platform.
+We’ve since updated our recommendations to reflect only organisations recommended by evaluators we’ve looked into as part of our evaluator investigations and decided to rely on; as such, we don't currently include APPG as one of our recommended programs but you can still donate to it via our donation platform.

 For more information about the Secretariat to the APPG on Future Generations, see: